 How can you give any child—dyslexic or not—the best possible foundation for learning to read?

 Find out in Raising a Child with Dyslexia: What Every Parent Needs to Know by Don M. Winn.
-Now available in softcover, hardcover, and eBook formats, and coming soon on audio.
+Now available in softcover, hardcover, audio book, and eBook formats.

 Raising a Child with Dyslexia: What Every Parent Needs to Know by Don M. Winn